Silverspring, Saskatoon: Government and politics

 Silverspring exists within the federal electoral district of Saskatoon—University.
 It is currently represented by Corey Tochor of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is within the constituency of Saskatoon Silverspring-Sutherland.
-It is currently represented by Paul Merriman of the Saskatchewan Party, first elected in 2011 and re-elected in 2016.
+It is currently represented by Hugh Gordon of the Saskatchewan NDP, first elected in 2024, defeating incumbent Saskatchewan Party MLA Paul Merriman.

 In Saskatoon's non-partisan municipal politics, Silverspring lies within ward 10.
 It is currently represented by Zach Jeffries, first elected in 2012.